ע

 Our noun αγρος (agros) is used 36 times in the New Testament, see full concordance, and from it derive:

-• Together with the verb αυλιζομαι (aulizomai), meaning to put up in a facility like a sheepfold or inn: the verb αγραυλεω (agrauleo), meaning to sleep or be housed in a field (Luke 2:8 only).
+• Together with the verb αυλιζομαι (aulizomai), meaning to put up in a facility like a sheepfold or inn: the verb αγραυλεω (agrauleo), meaning to spend the night or be lodged in a field (Luke 2:8 only).
+Note that the comparable verb αγρυπνεω (agrupneo), to "field-sleep" (see below) rather denotes a very light kind of sleep and a continued vigilance, even while dozing.

 • The adjective αγριος (agrios), meaning pertaining to a semi-cultivated field, a field that looks somewhat cultivated because of the prolonged use of its naturally occurring features.
 It's used in Matthew 3:4, Mark 1:6 and Jude 1:13 only, twice to describe honey from not domesticated bees, whose honey was nevertheless harvested by human customers.
 The Hebrew word for bee, namely דבורה (deborah, hence the name Deborah), comes from the same verb as the word דבר (dabar), which is Dabar in Hebrew and Logos in Greek (from which comes the English scientific suffix "-logy").
 The Greek word honey, namely μελι (meli), is the source of the name Malta, where Paul famously shipwrecked due to a storm.
 Significantly, Jude uses our adjective to describe the raging sea.
 From this adjective comes: